-Archaeologist Geoffrey Braswell from the University of California, San Diego unearthed a massive but precious T-shaped jade pendant, which once belonged to an ancient Maya king.
+Archaeologist Geoffrey Braswell from the University of California, San Diego unearthed a massive but precious T-shaped jade pendant that once belonged to an ancient Mayan king.

 The jade pendant found in 2015 was supposedly worn by kings on their chest during religious ceremonies during that time.